Fisting

 Before starting, it helps to talk about:

-Whether this is something both people actually want to try
+Whether this is something both people genuinely want to explore

-Limits, including how far to go and when to stop
+Limits, including depth, pressure, and when to stop

-Signals for slowing down or stopping, verbal or non-verbal
+Signals for slowing down or stopping (verbal and non-verbal)

 Aftercare needs

 During fisting, consent is ongoing.
-Silence, tension, or pulling away are signs to stop and check in.
+Silence, tension, or pulling away are signs to pause and check in.
+No one owes “completion.”
+Stopping partway through is completely fine.

-Preparation is about comfort and safety, not about perfection.
+Preparation is about comfort and safety, not perfection.

 Removing rings, watches, or anything that could scratch

-Using a lot of lubricant.
-More than you think you need
+Using a lot of lubricant (more than you think)

-For anal fisting, a light rinse may help some people feel more comfortable, but it is optional.
-Over-cleaning can irritate the area and make sex less comfortable.
+A light rinse may help some people feel comfortable but is optional.
+Over-cleaning can irritate tissue and make the experience less comfortable.

 The body should never be forced open.
-Time and patience do the work.
+Time, trust, and patience do the work.

 Fisting should feel slow, controlled, and responsive.